vsoch/vsoch.github.io/_posts/2018/2018-12-20-image-definition.md

 <hr>
 <br>

-# Container-diff is HPC Friendly
+# container-diff is HPC Friendly

 When I first wanted to use Google's <a href="https://github.com/GoogleContainerTools/container-diff" target="_blank">container-diff</a>
  at scale, I realized that it wasn't suited for a cluster environment.
 Why?
+Because

+<strong>1.</strong> I couldn't control the cache, and it would default to my home that would subsequently fill
+up almost immediately.<br>
-Because <strong>1.</strong> I couldn't control the cache, and it would default to my home that would subsequently fill up almost immediately and then lock me out from logging in again.
-Then <strong>2.</strong> There wasn't an option to save to file, and I couldn't come up with a (reasonably simple) solution to pipe the output from a node.
-Sure, I could come up with a hack, but it wasn't the best and right way to address the issue.
+<strong>2.</strong> There wasn't an
+option to save to file, and I couldn't come up with a (reasonably simple) solution to pipe the output from a node.
+Sure, I could come up with a hack, but it wasn't a long term solution.

 To solve these problems, despite being super noobish with GoLang, I did two pull requests (now merged into master, [1](https://github.com/GoogleContainerTools/container-diff/pull/274) and [2](https://github.com/GoogleContainerTools/container-diff/pull/279)) to add the ability to customize the cache and save output to a file.
-In a nutshell, I added command line options for an `--output` and `--cache-dir` and a few tests.
+In a nutshell, I added command line options for an "--output" and "--cache-dir" and a few tests.
 The release with these features hasn't yet been done yet at the time of writing of this post, so if you are interested in testing you would need to build from the master branch.
-I also want to give a "Thank you from the Vanessasaurus!" to <a href="https://github.com/nkubala" target="_blank">@nkubala</a> because contributing was really fun.
+I also want to say thank you to <a href="https://github.com/nkubala" target="_blank">@nkubala</a> because contributing was really fun.
 This is the best way to run open source software.

 ## Analysis of Dockerfiles